-Have you considered staying near Agios Gordios Beach Corfu?
+Have you considered staying near Agios Gordios Beach Corfu in Greece?
 We have been there twice and have a third holiday booked for this Summer – so I would like to tell you why Agios Gordios Beach Corfu is perfect for kids!

 A bit of background about Agios Gordios Beach Corfu…